smartlawhub/Legal-Data-Analysis/lesson2/Selenium/task.md

 can't get the`table` element from the webpage

 <b>2. </b>To bypass this issue, you'll need to have someone, or something, click on the right buttons and filling
 the expected input, which`requests` cannot do (or with difficulty).
-The most straighfroward strategy here is to imitate what a human would do with a browser, except that it should be done by a robot.
+The most straightforward strategy here is to imitate what a human would do with a browser, except that it should be done by a robot.

 Enters `Selenium`, a package made for this: Selenium will take control of your browser, and allow